box-project/box/doc/phar-signing.md

 The interesting part is the `96C8013A3CC293C465EE3FBB03B2F4DF7A20DF08` which is the key-ID.

-To make the key accessible for others we should now send it to a keyserver.
+To make the key accessible for others we should now send it to a keyserver†.

 ```
-$ gpg --keyserver pgp.mit.edu --send-key 96C8013A3CC293C465EE3FBB03B2F4DF7A20DF08
+$ gpg --keyserver keys.openpgp.org --send-key 96C8013A3CC293C465EE3FBB03B2F4DF7A20DF08
 ```

+†: There is several OpenPGP Keyservers.
+It is recommended to push your keys to [keys.openpgp.org] _at least_, but you can also push it to other servers if you wish to.

 You can also already generate a revocation certificate for the key.
 Should the key be compromised you can then send the revocation certificate to the keyserver to invalidate the signing key.